sunchang0124/KG-COVID19Publications/README.md

 # KG-COVID19Publications
 Publications about COVID-19 are rapidly growing at this moment.
-In order to provide an efficient and easy way for researchers to be kept updated, I created a knowledge graph for COVID-19 publications.
+In order to provide an efficient and easy way for researchers to be kept updated and have an overview of the current publications, I created a knowledge graph for COVID-19 publications.
 The knowledge graph will be updated every week.

 - Until 20-04-2020, 299,652 triples (based on 12116 publications) are in the current KG.